niplav/site/notes.md

 		* Disregarding any costs from increased numbers of crashes, let's assume that ~half of the population of Europe learned to drive with manual (manual might not have been available beforehand), which took them ~5 hours more on average
 		* That gives `$\frac{5 \text{ unskilled labour hours}}{\text{person}} \cdot 3 \cdot 10^8 \text{ persons}=1.5 \cdot 10^8 \text{ unskilled labour hours}$`
 		* At `$\frac{5€}{\text{unskilled labor hour}}$` this is ~7.5 bio. €
 		* And this is still disregarding increased crash probabilities from higher cognitive load!
-(Although maybe automatic cars cost more?)<!--TODO: do-->
+(Although maybe automatic cars cost more?)
--->
+TODO: do-->
 * Ceramic plates and cups made of glass that break easily
 * Non-velcro shoes
 * Courses at university are not 3blue1brown + Q&A + extensive quizzes (or automated tutoring à la DARPA)